qaul/qaul.net/docs/contributors/src/technical/qaul.net/services.md

 # qaul.net services

-Following is a list of services that are bundled in with qaul.net, and what they can do for you.
+Following is a list of services that are bundled with qaul.net, and what they can do for you.

 **Important** because we're still in development, some of these